Jt3kt/PIE/Scripts/O365-SafeTracer/readme.md

 URL click reports can be retrieved and populated into SIEM case reports.

-This script is designed to integrated directly into the LogRhythm SIEM as a [SmartResponse](/SmartResponse).
+This script is designed to integrated directly into the LogRhythm SIEM as a SmartResponse.

 ## [Usage]

-#### Run the following command for a list of options associated with this script:
+#### The following are examples for 365_SafeTracer:

     PS C:\> .\365_SafeTracer.ps1 -recipientlist "user1@example.com, user2@example.com"